 Are you experiencing restless nights over the mountain of debt you’re struggling to stay on top of?
 If so, you're not alone.
 In Singapore, the amount of debt that people owe is on the rise, and it's becoming increasingly difficult to manage.
-The Debt Repayment Scheme offers the opportunity for individuals in Singapore to be freed from their loan debts before having to file for bankruptcy.
+Although it can be extremely stressful figuring out how to navigate repaying these debts, there are a few options for freeing your loan debts before having to file for bankruptcy.
+One of these options includes the Debt Repayment Scheme (DRS).

 When you feel as though you’re past the point of no return with your debt, declaring bankruptcy is the most obvious last-resort option to relieve you from your debt burden, but it comes with serious consequences, including restrictions to overseas travel, restrictions in managing a business, poor credit score which may hinder you from getting a loan or securing a job – and not to mention, the social stigma.
-In this article, we will provide you with a comprehensive guide to the Debt Repayment Scheme in Singapore 2023, including an overview of what it is, how it works, and its advantages and disadvantages.
+In this article, we will provide you with a comprehensive guide to the Debt Repayment Scheme in Singapore 2023, including an overview of what it is and how it works, as well as some other options which may be more suitable for your financial circumstances.
 Read on to learn more.

 What is the Debt Repayment Scheme in Singapore?